khuyentran1401/kickstarter_project/README.md

 ![](project_cs234.gif)

+## Inspiration
+We often use machine learning to predict the outcome of data.
+But how the results would be if we make predictions based on limited information without using machine learning?
+This project aims to answer that question.

 ## Background:
 [Kickstarter](https://www.kickstarter.com/) is an American public benefit corporation that maintains a global crowdfunding platform focused on creativity.

-As of December 2019, Kickstarter has received more than $4.6 billion in pledges from 17.2 million backers to fund 445,000 projects, such as films, music, stage shows, comics, journalism, video games, technology, publishing, and food-related projects.
+Backers can fund projects such as films, music, stage shows, comics, journalism, video games, technology, publishing, and food-related projects.

 People who back Kickstarter projects are offered tangible rewards or experiences in exchange for their pledges.